 Gray Seal Pup Cam is Back- Providing Amazing Views of Seal Pups, Bald Eagles and Winter Birds

-Gray Seals have used remote Seal Island National Wildlife Refuge as a "pupping site" since at least the year 2000.
-Since then the gray seal colony has grown to the second largest Gray Seal pupping location in North America.
-Now, for the second year, scientists and wildlife enthusiasts can VIEW this remarkable event using the convenience of a mobile phone, tablet or computer.
+Gray seals have used remote Seal Island National Wildlife Refuge as a "pupping site" at least since the year 2000.
+Since then, the gray seal colony has grown to the second largest gray seal pupping location in North America.
+Now scientists and wildlife enthusiasts can VIEW this remarkable event using the convenience of a mobile phone, tablet, or computer.

 Produced by explore.org, a philanthropic media organization and division of the Annenberg Foundation, the Seal Pupping Cam will broadcast live HD footage from 19 miles off the coast of Maine, during which time an estimated 500 or more young pups will be born.
-In addition to watching seals, viewers can also observe Bald Eagles which gather at the island to scavenge on seal placenta and dead seal pups.
-Sometimes more than a dozen will gather around a meal.
-Sharp-eyed birders are also finding unusual winter seabirds at the island such as Iceland Gull, Glaucous-winged Gull, Snow Buntings and Ravens.
-The winter of 2013-2014 is already notable for a major 'invasion' of magnificent Snowy Owls.
-Cam viewers are encouraged to help watch for the great northern white owls and to report their sightings of all birds and wildlife on the comments section of the camera page.
-The cam also provides a great opportunity for weather watchers as the remote location experiences extreme storms and magnificent ocean views.
+In addition to watching seals, viewers can also observe Bald Eagles, which gather on the island to scavenge on seal placenta and dead seal pups.
+Sometimes more than a dozen eagles will gather around a meal.

 Explore.org is a multimedia organization that documents visionary leaders from around the world who have devoted their lives to extraordinary causes.
 Both inspirational and educational, explore.org creates a portal into the soul of humanity by championing the selfless acts of others.